A Friend Wants To Compare Views

 A note on non-partisanship

-This test was built with the goal of helping people understand their own political values โ€” not to push them toward any particular conclusion.
+I built this test with the goal of helping people understand their own political values, not to push them toward any particular conclusion.
 The question set is mathematically balanced (verifiable by inspecting the source code).
 Questions are framed using the strongest version of both sides' arguments.
 Results describe ideological traditions as they actually exist, not as caricatures.
-If you find a question you believe is biased, the contact information below is genuine โ€” feedback on findmypolitics.com is taken seriously.
+If you find a question you believe is biased, the contact information below is genuine, feedback on findmypolitics.com is taken seriously.

 Your Political Profile